Gary Wilson (cricketer): Domestic and T20 career

 In a match against Leicestershire in August 2010, Wilson scored his maiden first-class century, beating his previous best score of 62.
 His 125 runs came from 235 balls while batting at number six.

-It has been harder work securing a county starting berth, as he has been tried in different top-order positions without consistent success, but Surrey have persisted with him in the middle order and he was a regular starter in 2013, making only his second Championship hundred.
+It was harder work securing a county starting berth, as he was tried in different top-order positions without consistent success, but Surrey persisted with him in the middle order and he was a regular starter in 2013, making only his second Championship hundred.

 Wilson played for the Northern Knights in the 2018 Inter-Provincial Trophy, featuring in one match against Munster Reds at Cork.

 In July 2019, he was selected to play for the Belfast Titans in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 International career

 Wilson played for Ireland in the 2005 ICC Intercontinental Cup.
 He made his Irish ODI debut against India on 23 June 2007 at Stormont.

 Wilson was selected in Ireland's 15-man squad for the 2011 World Cup.
 During the tournament it was announced that Wilson had agreed to extend his contract with Surrey to 2012.

 In May 2018, he was named in a fourteen-man squad for Ireland's first ever Test match, to be played against Pakistan later that month.
 He made his Test debut in the match, starting on 11 May 2018.
 The following month, he was named as the captain of Ireland's Twenty20 International (T20I) squad for the 2018 Netherlands Tri-Nation Series.

 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 On 3 May 2019, Wilson played in his 100th ODI match, in the one-off fixture between Ireland and England in Malahide.
 In September 2019, he was named as the captain of Ireland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 On 10 July 2020, Wilson was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.

 On 19 March 2021, Wilson announced his retirement from professional cricket.